austinpeets/workshop-Secure-the-vault/README.md

 # workshop-Secure-the-vault
-Project using javascript to solve equations to open the secure vault.
+Project using javascript & html to remember a vault combo using alerts and prompts.